Syntax and Semantics of Linear Dependent Types: Preliminaries

 \section{Preliminaries}

-We will start these notes with some suggestions of references for both linear type theory and dependent type theory, as having the right point of view on both subjects greatly simplifies understanding our presentation of the new material.
+We start by suggesting references on both linear type theory and dependent type theory, since having the right point of view on both subjects greatly simplifies understanding our presentation of the new material.